google-research/compressive-visual-representations/README.md

-We developed information-compressed versions of the SimCLR and BYOL self-supervised learning algorithms, which we call C-SimCLR and C-BYOL, using the Conditional Entropy Bottleneck, and achieved significant improvements in accuracy and robustness, yielding linear evaluation performance competative with fully supervised models.
+We developed information-compressed versions of the SimCLR and BYOL self-supervised learning algorithms, which we call C-SimCLR and C-BYOL, using the Conditional Entropy Bottleneck, and achieved significant improvements in accuracy and robustness, yielding linear evaluation performance competitive with fully supervised models.

 ![cvr_perf](https://user-images.githubusercontent.com/4847452/144777161-d8d5ec7a-dc4e-4f45-a9c2-f57c2661d8eb.png)